pandas-dev/pandas/doc/source/user_guide/copy_on_write.rst

 We expect that CoW will be enabled by default in version 3.0.

-CoW will lead to more predictable behavior since it is not possible to update more than one object with one statement, e.g. methods won't have side-effects.
+CoW will lead to more predictable behavior since it is not possible to update more than one object with one statement, e.g. indexing operations or methods won't have side-effects.
 Additionally, through delaying copies as long as possible, the average performance will improve.

 Description